BluTargaryan/peaceakoja-portfolio-v2/README.md

 ## Diary Entry 3
 Started projects section, implemented the projectsList as well as the expand on click function for each item

+## Diary Entry 3.2
+Added the button and made the section responsive, mobile first